1) Be sure to use an oil absorbent primer, prior to foundation application! Mattify Cosmetics Transparent Powder for Oily Skin works as a skin-perfecting primer, to absorb oil and protect pores from foundation. It can be used before any type of makeup, to prevent foundation from settling into pores,

 Summer heat can cause problems when it comes to keeping your makeup looking good!
 Add oily skin to the mix, and it's a recipe for disaster.
 Follow these tips to get a perfectly matte look and combat oily skin woes.

 # 1) Be sure to use an oil absorbent primer, prior to foundation application!
-Our Mattify ULTRA Powder works great to absorb oil and protect pores.
-It can be used before any type of liquid or powder foundation to absorb oil before unsightly shine begins to appear.
+Mattify Cosmetics Transparent Powder for Oily Skin works as a skin-perfecting primer, to absorb oil and protect pores from foundation.
+It can be used before any type of makeup, to prevent foundation from settling into pores, and to absorb oil before unsightly shine begins to appear.